Oxford Brookes University Boat Club: Boat House

-The Oxford Brookes New Boat House sits on a 10 km stretch of the River Thames that is classed as one of the best non-tidal stretches of water in the country.
-This length, width and quality of the water has been a key factor in Brookes' success, allowing both men's and women's crews to train together, in an enjoyable but highly competitive environment.
+The Oxford Brookes New Boat House is located on a 10 km non-tidal stretch of the River Thames.
+The length and width of the water allows men's and women's crews to train together.

 In June 2013 marked the opening of the new boat house on the thames designed by architects Spratley Studios.
 The vision was to expand and update an outgrown, outdated building to produce a state-of-the-art facility, fit to support the demands of World and Olympic medallists and create an environment in which top-class athletes can shine.
 The contemporary interpretation of local agricultural buildings, compliant with stringent environmental and ecological benchmarks, underpins the concept.
 The simplistic gable form echoes a resplendent Tithe Barn on the banks of the Thames, a discreet silhouette within the landscape.

 The new facilities include land-based training areas, extra boat storage and large changing rooms.